topsworld/ha_xiaomi_home/README.md

 [English](./README.md) | [简体中文](./doc/README_zh.md)

+Please note that the Xiaomi Home integration in this repository is `a non-officially maintained version by Xiaomi`.
+It is a version forked from `v0.1.5`, and this version will implement more and more advanced geek features.

 Xiaomi Home Integration is an integrated component of Home Assistant supported by Xiaomi official.
 It allows you to use Xiaomi IoT smart devices in Home Assistant.

 ## Installation